jguntrip42/pig_review_repo/README.md

 - Figure outputs within `/plots`.
 ---
+Main Functions:
+The main value-iteration code is in the `/pig_vi` directory.

+`piglet_val_iteration(...)` runs value iteration for the simplified Piglet game.
+It returns the final value map, the optimal policy, and the value history used for the convergence plot.

+`Pig` is the class used for the full game of Pig.
+It creates the state space, computes the values of rolling and holding, runs value iteration, and stores the final optimal policy.

+`save_results(T, tol)` runs the full Pig value iteration for target score `T` and tolerance `tol`.
+It saves the computed values and policy to `pig_vi/pig_vi_results.pkl`.

+The plotting and simulation scripts use these saved results to reproduce the figures and numerical comparisons in the report.

+---
 ## Usage

 After installing the dependencies, the main scripts can be run to reproduce the value-iteration results, figures, and simulations used in the report.